The Attorney You Need For Serious Allegations

 In some cases, charges of child abuse or child endangerment can be used as a strategy in a divorce in which one of the parents wants to keep the other parent from having custody or visitation rights.
 The parent may seek to convince a young child that “Mommy” or “Daddy” did abuse the child.
 Mr. McAdams represents clients accused of child abuse in cases like these, which can involve memories that have been planted into the suggestible heads of very young children by a parent or other trusted adult.

-Learn How Greeley Child Abuse Defense Lawyer Can Protect Your Rights Starting Now
+Learn How We Can Protect Your Rights Starting Now

 If you have been accused of child abuse, sexual abuse, DUI or any other crime in Greeley or throughout Larimer County and Weld County, learn how a former prosecutor can help defend you.
 Call 970-573-7765 for a free consultation that is confidential.
-You may also send us a secure and confidential e-mail to schedule an appointment.
+We’re also available through email.